martes, 28 de agosto de 2001

 en las hojas mojadas no me puedo mover.

-Face up watching the drizzle fall
+Face up, watching the drizzle fall,

-In the wet leaves I can't move
+upon the wet leaves I cannot move,

-where all my lost dreams left ...
+where all my lost dreams were left behind.

-his gaze invited me to follow her,
+her gaze invited me to follow,

-And I spent the morning watching his house
+I spent the morning watching her house,

-pretending to guide me as a passing traveler
+pretending to wander like a passing traveler,

 (Pintura del artista ruso